DrZhivago1/Amnesia/README.md

 # Amnesia
 Removes all Vanilla starting research, and as such, is only useful at the start of a new game.

 Patches are named after their function.
 EG: "Vanilla_NewTribeResearch.xml" is the patch that removes all starting tribal research in Vanilla.
-You can delete a patch if you want the research back.
+You can delete a patch if you want the starting research back.

 If you'd like more mods to be patched open an issue with a link to the mod, and a description/names of the research you want removed.